 * * * * *

-Find the rest of the story for FREE download at Smashwords, along with the rest of the stories in Past the Patch.
+Read the rest of the story for FREE download at Smashwords in Past the Patch.

 copyright 2011 by Court Ellyn